Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-cors-with-asp-net-web-api.md

 ## Summary

-And that’s all there is to it (okay, there was quite a bit of code to copy and paste, but the principle of it all is very simple).
+And that's all there is to it (okay, there was quite a bit of code to copy and paste, but the principle of it all is very simple).
 Kudos to the guys who made things so configurable in ASP.NET MVC / ASP.NET Web API!